Chapter 8 : Self-Spelling

 “This information is of critical importance, and intended for the students of this school in general,” he insisted, unconvincingly.

-“Yeah right,” muttered Marcus Flint, loudly.
+“Yeah right,” muttered Marcus Flint in a carrying whisper.

 With that, Tristan violently seized his rucksack and stormed out of his seat.